team-singularity/.github/profile/README.md

 Project made on [NASA Space Apps Challenge Prague 2022](https://2022.spaceappschallenge.org/) hackathon.
 The challenge was to display creatively  data form Parker Solar Probe.

-Our team was called Singularity
+Our team was called Singularity.

 ## Description